hayyaun/kids/README.md

 ## 🧑‍💻 Exercises

 Leveled exercises for students to practice.
 Each exercise has 5 score.
 You can solve the ones with 🟢 flag!
+You can [**Send Answers Here**](https://github.com/hayyaun/kids/discussions/4) with an **screenshot**

 - 🟢 **Exercise 1** - [Print to Terminal](/exercises/exercise-1.md)
 - 🟢 **Exercise 2** - [Calculator](/exercises/exercise-2.md)